Hi, I'm Dana Gonzalez, LCSW (she/her)!

 Song on repeat: II Most Wanted by Beyoncé and Miley Cyrus

-Energized by: Sunrise hikes with my doggo, Ruthie
+Energized by: Sunrise hikes with my doggo, yoga, and connecting with friends